Provable Non-Convex Euclidean Distance Matrix Completion: Geometry, Reconstruction, and Robustness: Geometric Interpretation of EDMC Incoherence

 This indicates that our incoherence condition can be reinterpreted as

-We first start our interpretation for the case where $\bm{\Lambda}$ is the identity matrix.
+We first start our interpretation for the case where $(\P^\top\P)^{-1}$ is the identity matrix.
 In this setting, for any pair $(i,j)$, the expression $\left(\p_i-\p_j\right)^\top\left(\p_i-\p_j\right)$ is the squared Euclidean distance between the points $\p_i$ and $\p_j$.
 Hence, the incoherence can be directly linked to the maximum distance among the points.
-We now provide an interpretation of \eqref{eq:main_coherence_points} in the general case.
-The quantity therein suggests that incoherence serves as a measure of how the displacement vectors $\p_i-\p_j$ align with the principal components of the embedding.
-In particular, for a fixed choice of $\bm{\Lambda}$, varying the matrix $\U$ leads to different sets of points.
+In the general case, the above quantity suggests that incoherence serves as a measure of how the displacement vectors $\p_i-\p_j$ align with the principal components of the embedding.
+In particular, for a fixed choice of $(\P^\top\P)^{-1}$, varying the matrix $\U$ leads to different sets of points.
 If the displacement vectors tend to align with directions corresponding to the smallest principal components (i.e., those with the lowest variance), the incoherence is expected to be high.
 Conversely, if they align more with the dominant components (those with the highest variance), the incoherence tends to be low.
 In essence, high incoherence indicates that certain pairs of points are stretching significantly in directions where the embedding space has low variance.
+Using the variational characterization, note that Noting that $\lambda_1((\P^\top\P)^{-1}) = \frac{1}{\lambda_r}$, we can also state the incoherence condition in \eqref{eq:main_coherence_points} as: